 MESSAGE FROM THE FOUNDING DIRECTOR AND CEO

-Many years ago I fell in love with Fritz Ascher's artwork.
+Many years ago I fell in love with Fritz Ascher’s artwork.
 I had never heard of him, and I was not alone.
-I realized that Fritz Ascher is part of a rather large and distinguished group of artists, whose careers were interrupted or destroyed, and who themselves were persecuted, ostracized and banned by the Nazi terror regime.
-After 1945 many of these highly accomplished artists did not get publicly acknowledged either.
+I realized that Fritz Ascher is part of a rather large and distinguished group of artists, whose careers were interrupted or destroyed, and who themselves were persecuted, ostracized, or banned by the Nazi terror regime.

 Founding Director and CEO